aasgher385/BisectionMethod/README.md

 # BisectionMethod
-Julia code for simple bisection algorithm to find the root of the function
+Julia codes for finding the roots of functions numerically